adbi97/CryptoPriceChecker/readme.md

-This program gathers the current price for a crypto from CoinSpot and writes it to a file along with the date.
+This program gathers the current price for a crypto ticker from CoinSpot and writes it to a file along with the date in a CSV format.
+This data will later be used to make a Deep Learning model on the price of various cryptocurrencies.